zkp2p/attestor-core/docs/claim-processing.md

 ## Processor Structure

-A declarative processor has three main phases:
+A processor has three main phases:

 ```typescript
 {